Improving Music Source Separation with Diffusion and Consistency Refinement: Method

 \subsection{Consistency Model}

-To mitigate the latency introduced by the diffusion model in the inference process and make 1-2 steps generation possible, we adopt CD \citep{song2023consistency, Kim24CTM}.
+To mitigate the latency introduced by the iterative sampling of the diffusion model in the inference process and make 1-2 steps generation possible, we adopt Consistency Distillation (CD) inspired by methods shown in \cite{song2023consistency, Kim24CTM}.
 In this approach, our consistency model \( g_{\omega} \) is designed as an exact replica of the diffusion model and is trained using a pretrained diffusion model \(g_{\phi}\) as a teacher.
 Requiring inference of diffusion teacher model, CD is designed as a discrete process with $t \in [1, T]$, where $T$ denotes a total number of steps.
-We iteratively apply an ODE solver to predict progressively less noisy samples along the trajectory:
+We adopt a CD procedure~\cite{song2023consistency} augmented with two key elements from CTM~\cite{Kim24CTM}: multistep numerical solvers for the teacher instead of single-step, and an auxiliary DSM loss.
+Unlike CTM, we distill directly toward the clean estimate rather than an intermediate point along the diffusion trajectory.
+The teacher produces a less noisy target by running \(h\) solver steps:

-where \( h \in [1, t]\) is the number of ODE steps used in distilation process.
-This prediction is then used to calculate the target in our CD optimization, with the following loss:
+where \( h \in [1, t]\) is the number of solver steps used in the distillation process, and \(\tilde{x}_s\) is the Bernoulli-mixed input from Eq.~\eqref{eq:bernoulli_mix}.
+This prediction is then used to calculate the target in the final CD loss: